URiem/geography-game/README.md

 ### Surface

 The surface design of the website is aimed to convey an adventurous and global feel, while remaining uncluttered, and maintaining easy of readability.
-The backgroundimage of a world map was choosen with this aim in mind and the color schemes was choosen to match the image.
+The background image of a world map was choosen with this aim in mind and the color scheme was choosen to match the image.

 #### Color Scheme

-The color scheme is a balance of earthy colors that that match the color scheme of the background image.
+The color scheme is a balance of earthy colors that match the color scheme of the background image.
 On a desktop buttons and text elements change to colors from this palett when the user hovers over them.
 The footer background also matches the color scheme.
 The remaining features on the site and font are a balance of a dark grey or black, as well as white or off white in order to maintain contrast and readability.

 ![Color Scheme](docs/colorscheme.png)